UMBC-EEHPC/AIdeckTestbed/Documentation/Quirks.md

 ## OS'

 The GAP8 has 3 different OS' available as of the time of writing, PMSIS, FreeRTOS, and PULP-OS.
 All of them are RTOS', and all of them are rather barebones, only really providing a thin wrapper around the hardware.
-This project uses the PMSIS OS.
+This project uses FreeRTOS.
 The only thing to really say about these is that although at a very high level glance their API's somewhat resemble API's you might see on a traditional desktop OS, they usually aren't the same, and there's often somewhat hidden gotchas.
 Thus, be careful to read the API docs and/or look at the implementation, before using a set of functions.

 ## Memory Ordering